 In the United States, deadly storms and flooding affected South Carolina, Texas, and Oklahoma.
 The drought continued in California, contributing to wildfires.
 The Flint water crisis became full blown, with toxic levels of lead making tap water unsafe for residents.

 Each year, the Center for Disaster Philanthropy and Foundation Center analyze global disaster-related funding from foundations, bilateral and multilateral donors, the U.S. Federal Emergency Management Agency (FEMA), corporations, and smaller donors who give through donor-advised funds and online platforms.
 We analyze this funding according to a taxonomy that classifies giving by type of disaster and disaster assistance strategy.

-Key findings from our 2014 analysis include the following:
+Key findings from our 2015 analysis:

-Measuring the State of Disaster Philanthropy 2016: Data to Drive Decisions
+Measuring the State of Disaster Philanthropy 2017: Data to Drive Decisions

 With the generous support of The Irene W. and C.B.
 Pennington Foundation and the Conrad N. Hilton Foundation, the Center for Disaster Philanthropy and Foundation Center produce this annual analysis of funding for disasters and humanitarian crises.